anyscale/madewithml.github.io/docs/courses/mlops/product.md

         It entirely depends on the specific task.
 For example, in an email spam detector, precision is very important because it's better than we some spam then completely miss an important email.
 Overtime, we need to iterate on our solution so all evaluation metrics improve but it's important to know which one's we can't comprise on from the get-go.

 #### Offline vs. online
-For offline evaluation, we'll need a gold standard labeled dataset that we can use to benchmark all of our [methods](#methods), while for online evaluation we can initially use the signal on whether the author used our suggested tags and then we can adjust the labels after that new data goes through a proper QA pipeline.
+For offline evaluation, we'll need a gold standard labeled dataset that we can use to benchmark all of our [approaches](#approaches), while for online evaluation we can initially use the [proxy signal](monitoring.md#performance){:target="_blank"} on whether the author used our suggested tags and then we can adjust the labels after that new data goes through a proper QA pipeline.

-#### Implications
-Fortunately in our application, when we make a mistake, it's not catastrophic.
-The author will simply ignore it but we'll capture the error based on the tags that the author does add.
-We'll use this feedback (in addition to an annotation workflow) to improve on our solution over time.

-### Methods
+### Approaches

 > Describe the different approaches that each deliver end-to-end utility.

 !!! note
     - **End-to-end utility**: the end result from every iteration should deliver minimum end-to-end utility so that we can benchmark iterations against each other and plug-and-play with the system.
-    - **Keep it simple stupid (KISS)**: start from the simplest solution and slowly add complexity with justification along the way → [baselines](https://madewithml.com/courses/mlops/baselines){:target="_blank"}.
+    - **Keep it simple (KISS)**: start from the simplest solution and slowly add complexity with justification along the way → [baselines](https://madewithml.com/courses/mlops/baselines){:target="_blank"}.
     - **Manual before ML**: incorporate deterministic components where we define the rules before using probabilistic ones that infer rules from data.
     - **Augment vs. automate**: allow the system to supplement the decision making process as opposed to making the final decision.
     - **Internal vs. external**: not all early releases have to be end-user facing.
 We can use early versions for internal validation, feedback, data collection, etc.
     - **Thorough**: every approach needs to be well [tested](testing.md){:target="_blank"} (code, data + models) and [evaluated](evaluation.md){:target="_blank"}, so we can objectively benchmark different approaches.

 For the purpose of this course, we're going to develop a solution that involves machine learning from the very beginning.
-However, we would also do [A/B testing](infrastructure.md#ab-tests){:target="_blank"} with other approaches:
+However, we would've followed an iterative approach where we start with simple solutions and slowly add complexity.
+We would also be evaluating each approach using a gold-standard labeled dataset thats representative of the production space.

+- v1: creating a gold-standard labeled dataset that is representative of the production space to evaluate approaches with.
-- simple UI change to encourage authors to add specific classes of tags (`frameworks`, `tasks`, `algorithms`, etc.)
+- v2: simple UI change to encourage authors to add specific classes of tags (`frameworks`, `tasks`, `algorithms`, etc.)
-- rule-based approaches using text matching from list of curated tags/aliases
+- v3: rule-based approaches using text matching from list of curated tags/aliases
-- predict relevant tags from content title and descriptions
+- v4: predict relevant tags from content title and descriptions
+- v5: ...

+Each of these approaches would involve proof-of-concept (POC) release and an implementation release after validating it's utility over previous approaches.
+And **it's ok** if some of the earlier, simpler, approaches don't deliver on a certain performance objective.
+We can still use those approaches to:

+- get internal feedback on end-to-end utility
+- perform A/B testing to understand UI/UX design
+- deployed locally to start generating more data required for more complex approaches

 The main goal here is to think like a problem solver and motivate the need for additional complexity, as opposed to a naive model fitter: